 Interaction best practices

-This chapter presents the best practice approach to manage the Interaction module in Adobe Campaign Classic, including eligibility rules, pre-defined filters, workflow activities and database options.
+This section presents the best practice approach to manage the Interaction module in Adobe Campaign Classic, including eligibility rules, pre-defined filters, workflow activities and database options.

 Interaction in Adobe Campaign requires careful management to operate efficiently.
 You must find a balance between the number of contacts and the number of offer categories and offers.
 If those factors are not dealt carefully, your Adobe Campaign instance may encounter issues.